stevenMouret/web-accessibility-guidelines/_doc/accessibility/information-structure/structure-information-by-headings.md

 </ul>

 #### Inappropriate order
 The hierarchy of the content must be respected through the headings.
 This example is non-compliant.
-Radish is a child of vegetables, he can't be higher than vegetables.
+Radish is a child of vegetables, it can't be higher than vegetables.

 ```html
 <h3>Vegetables</h3>